Hacked to Death: excerpt

 More screams, wild cheering, prolonged chants of "Robin Hood!
 Robin Hood!"

-There was just one hurdle to overcome once he locked up the nomination: selecting a running mate who would further strengthen his position.
-The polls and focus groups confirmed that, yes, the populace was desperate to be rid of President Berzel.
+The polls and focus groups confirmed that, yes, the populace was desperate to be rid of President Dorzel.
+There was just one hurdle for Jenkins to overcome once he locked up the nomination: selecting a running mate who would further strengthen his position.
 His supporters on the far left were exerting intense pressure on him to pick his closest rival, Annabaker Minion, as his running mate.
 But the polls and focus groups also showed that her presence on the ticket threatened to derail his candidacy.
-Too many of his supporters could not stomach her ultra-liberal views.
+Too many moderates could not stomach her ultra-liberal views.
 She promised to nationalize the health care system, institute a massive wealth tax on billionaires, eliminate payroll and income taxes for the bottom one-fourth of wage earners, impose a 99% inheritance tax on big estates, break up mega-corporations, and—impossible for Jenkins to support—cut military spending by more than half.

 He was running out of time to make a decision.
 What he did not know was that a far more serious and immediate threat was about to erupt.
 Some four rows into the crowd a tall, thin man with a dark beard typed a six-digit code into his cell phone and pressed the "send" button.